 Lunch is delicious – I finish off the last of my mint Oreos – but my socks are still wet when we resume hiking.
 There’s nothing I can do about that, but I hope they’ll dry as we descend into the snow-free canyon.
 Partway down the switchbacks, we turn a corner and come face to face with a “rock monster”; the face and mouth consist of a huge granite boulder that has split in two, and the teeth and eyes are made of smaller stones strategically placed by previous hikers.
 We pause to take a few pictures and, as we admire the beast, it begins to rain.
 The precipitation is gentle at first but soon grows to a strong downpour.
 We all pull on our jackets, and Darby and Matt slip rain covers over their packs before continuing down the trail.

-Down in Le Conte Canyon, above Big Pete Meadow, the trail levels out and winds through forests of tall pines.
-We cross several rivers where they reach the valley floor and transition from cascades to streams.
+Down in Le Conte Canyon, above Big Pete Meadow, the trail levels out and winds through a forest of tall pines.
+We cross several rivers where they transition from cascades to streams at the valley floor.
 Thankfully, the abundance of trees means that there are plenty of logs lying across the water and we’re able to cross without wading.
 I notice several backpackers hiding out beneath dense groves of pines to escape the rain.
 I suppose they might stay drier that way, but I’d rather walk.
 Trekking over wet trail certainly isn’t a new experience for me today, and there is no threat of lightning.
 Besides, the gray, wet day is sapping my happiness and I’m sure sitting around won’t improve my mood.

 I walk a little faster than Matt and Darby do, and soon I’m alone as I trek through the woodland.
 I pass through a few sections of the forest that have been destroyed by some ferocious force: every tree has been uprooted and they lie flat across the trail.
 Trail workers have not yet been able to clear or cut through the mess, so I’m left to hop over the fallen timber.